 This policy exists to define how the program director files and handles grievances/complaints from students/interns and preceptors and prevent retaliation.
 Interns should begin the process by discussing the concern with his/her immediate supervisor at the assigned facility.
 If the concerns persist: The student should consult with the Director and the site coordinator at the assigned facility followed by requesting a meeting with the Director of the School of Food and Agriculture.
 If the complaint is still unresolved, the appeal process shall be followed, as outlined in the above web address.
 There will be no retaliation toward any student who files a complaint.
 If the student suspects that retaliation has occurred, the same process as utilized for filing a complaint can be followed.

-The policy for a student administrative appeal is on the website: https://umaine.edu/studentlife/student-handbook/
+The policy for a student administrative appeal is on the website: http://umaine.edu/handbook/policies-regulations/student-administrative-appeal-policy/.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) will review complaints that relate to a program's compliance with the accreditation standards.
 ACEND is interested in the sustained quality and continued improvement of dietetics education programs but does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or interns.
 A copy of the accreditation standards and/or the ACEND's policy and procedure for submission of complaints may be obtained by contacting the Education and Accreditation staff at The Academy of Nutrition and Dietetics at 120 S. Riverside Plaza, Suite 2190, Chicago, Illinois 60606 or by calling 1-800-877-1600 extension 4872.
 Written complaints should be mailed to the Chair, Accreditation Council for Education in Nutrition and Dietetics at the above address.
-The program will maintain a record of intern complaints for a period of seven years, including the resolution of complaints.